adeeb0407/Techwondoe-Assigniment/README.md

 #### You can Deploy the Service localy manully using `.env` Enviromnetal variables (RECOMMENDED)

-<+> Search for the Directory `/project/server` Where the Backend Server Application is situated
+<+> Locate to the Directory `/project/server` Where the Backend Server Application is situated

+<+> Run the commnad `npm install` to get all the required dependency in order for the application to run.

 <+> Here create a file named `.env` in the root server folder